alexa-samples/skill-sample-nodejs-multi/instructions/configure-the-skill.md

 Set the endpoint value of the Smart Home model to the same created Lambda ARN as the Custom model.

 1. On left menu, select *PERMISSIONS* or *ACCOUNT LINKING*, then select the *SMART HOME* tab.
 2. For the *Smart Home service endpoint*, enter the ARN saved in your `setup.txt` file as **[AWS Lambda ARN]** into the *Default endpoint* field.
-The ARN should look something like: `arn:aws:lambda:us-east-1:XXXXXXXXXXXX:function:skill-sample-LANGUAGE-multi`
+The ARN should look something like: `arn:aws:lambda:region:XXXXXXXXXXXX:function:skill-sample-nodejs-multi`
 3. Click the **Save** button.